berthelemy/consulting.berthelemy.net/collections/_expertise/supplier-selection.md

 ---
 ## Summary

-Kerizac Consulting can help you:

-- Review your current learning technology landscape, and work with you to develop a roadmap for the future
+Kerizac Consulting works with **vendors** and their **customers** to help ensure a good match.
+This may involve:

+- Reviewing your how your people, processes and technology are currently working to support learning, and identifying improvements
-- Prepare business cases for non-technical decision makers
+- Preparing business cases for new product development or for procurement
-- Create requests for proposals that maximise the chance of finding the right supplier
+- Creating requests for proposals that maximise the chance of finding the right supplier
+- Responding to requests for proposals
+- Providing sales support and solutions consultancy on behalf of vendors
-- Design solutions to ensure your people get the best value from your current and future technology
+- Designing solutions to ensure your people get the best value from your current and future technology

 ## Our experience

+### Vendors

+- Competition analysis for a media technology company moving into the learning technology space
+- Providing content for proposals to support a learning outsourcing company

+### Customers

 - Providing an initial long list for a new LMS to support an international animal health company's L&D modernisation programme
 - Providing a structured approach to selecting a new learning delivery platform for MIX Diversity's online training products